ayushgoel26/MilesNStay-API/README.md

     2. Run command npm install
     3. Run command nodemon to start the server

 # Testing the API endpoints using PostMan

+## Import API Collection to PostMan

+    1. Navigate to the Files menu
+    2. Select import.
+    3. Upload postman-api-collection.json to PostMan.
+    4. Now you can access all the APIs.

+## Create own API in PostMan

 ## Properties Collection: